ArnisLielturks/Urho3D-Project-Template/README.md

 ```

-If everything worked, build/bin directory should contain `EmptyProject` executable.
+If everything worked, build/bin directory should contain `ProjectTemplate` executable.

 And of course here's the quick preview of how it should look in the end: